isomerpages/sportsg-searado/_personnel/1e-tuec-application-of-tue.md

 To assist you and your doctor in providing the correct medical documentation, we suggest consulting the [WADA’s Checklists for TUE applications](https://www.wada-ama.org/en/resources/search?f%5B0%5D=field_resource_collections%3A225&f%5B1%5D=field_resource_versions%253Afield_resource_version_language%3A91) for guidance and support during the TUE application process, and [Medical Information to Support the Decisions of TUECs](https://www.wada-ama.org/en/resources/search?f%5B0%5D=field_resource_collections%3A158) for guidance on specific common medical conditions, treatments, substances, etc.

 Keep a completed copy of the TUE application form and all medical information submitted in support of your application, and proof that it has been sent.

+##### What if my NADO's TUE is NOT Recognized by my IF?
+You or your NADO have **21 days** to refer the matter to WADA for review after the decision was rendered by the TUEC by sending the same information that you submitted to your TUEC and on which they based their decision to deny the TUE via registered mail at:

+WADA Medical Director<br>
+World Anti-Doping Agency<br>
+800, Square Victoria

+Montreal, H4Z 1B7, QC Canada